sparkflows/sparkflows-docs/docs/user-guide/accessing-filesystem/local-filesystem.rst

 Step 3 : Go to Configurations Page
 ------------
-From the adminitration page, click on the **Configurations** option.
+From the administration page, click on the **Configurations** option.

 Step 4 : Go to HDFS Page
 --------------